Croatian-Slavonian-Dalmatian theater in the Great Turkish War

-Croatian-Slavonian theater in Great Turkish War, concerns military operations undertaken during Great Turkish War of 1684-1689 by the forces of Holy League against the Ottoman Empire on territories of Croatia, Slavonia and Dalmatia.
-The war was concluded by Treaty of Karlowitz in 1699, which significantly eased off the Ottoman grip off Croatia.
+The Great Turkish War of 1684–1689 saw conflict between the Holy League and the Ottoman Empire in territories of Croatia, Slavonia and Dalmatia.
+The war was concluded by the Treaty of Karlowitz in 1699, which significantly eased the Ottoman grip on Croatia.

 Prelude

 Croatian-Ottoman Wars

 Following the Ottoman conquest of Kingdom of Bosnia in 1463, the territories of Slavonia, Croatia and Dalmatia came under ever increasing Ottoman pressure.
 Initially, armies led by Croatian nobles resisted frequent akinji and martolos incursions, and even scored some victories such as the Battle of Una and Battle of Vrpile Pass.
 However, the regular attacks which usually came once a year, eventually proved to be too much for Croatia to handle alone and they culminated in Croatian defeat at Battle of Krbava Field in 1493, where much of Croatian nobility was killed.
 Lack of funds and poor help from the weak Hungarian kings of Jagellonian dynasty resulted in ever increasing depopulation of Croatian lands, burdened by constant state of warfare.
 As a result of Ottoman conquests, center of the Croatian medieval state gradually moved northwards into Slavonia (Zagreb).
 Since Slavonian territory also kept shrinking due to Ottoman conquests, the political breaking point happened on 1 September 1558, when united Croatian-Slavonian parliament was held in Zagreb, which became a permanent political state in the future.
 Due to migrations of Croatian nobility and common people, "the Croatian name", also moved northwards in what was once medieval Slavonia.

-After Hungarian defeat in Battle of Mohacs in 1526 and ensuing succession crisis inside the Hungarian-Croatian kingdom, the Ottomans made use of this dissolution, by further taking large parts of Hungary, Slavonia, Croatia and Dalmatia in first half of 16th century.
+After Hungarian defeat in Battle of Mohacs in 1526 and ensuing succession crisis inside the Hungarian-Croatian kingdom, the Ottomans made use of this dissolution, by further taking large parts of Hungary, Slavonia, Croatia and Dalmatia in first half of the 16th century.
 The Croatian lands were thus reduced to "remnants of the remnants" - a rather small part of western parts of medieval Slavonia and Croatia.
 After Croatia joined Habsburg Monarchy on Diet of Cetingrad in 1527, its depopulated territories were further taken out of Croatian jurisdiction by Habsburg decree, through formation of Military Frontier under command of Imperial War Council in Graz.
 Nonetheless, the Ottoman conquest of Croatian lands was mostly halted by their defeat in Battle of Sisak in 1593.